SilvrDuck/homelab/README.md

 # homelab

-This is all the stuff needed for my home setup.
+This is most of the stuff needed for my homelab setup.

+If you somehow stumbled onto this repo, keep in mind it is only meant for my specific personnal setup and many things might break for you.
+Feel free to use anything here as a stepping stone for your own setup :)

+The general setup is a proxmox machine with this repo running on an ubuntu 22.04 LXC.

 ## Quickstart